Our Team

 .png)

-Pnina is an experienced policy and communications professional.
-She was an advisor to the Federal Communications Minister and for a member of Local Government, and worked in the media space for companies such as The Daily Aus.
-She is particularly passionate about responding to ways in which emerging technologies can facilitate abuse, and believes young people must be central in solving policy problems across the gender-based violence space.
+Pnina is the Head of Policy at Teach Us Consent.
+She was an advisor to the Federal Communications Minister and for a member of Local Government, and is currently a member of the UN Australian Internet Governance Next Gen Taskforce.
+Pnina also worked in the youth media space for companies such as The Daily Aus and is passionate about preventing gender-based violence through technology solutions.

 .png)